MicrosoftDocs/learn/learn-pr/azure/scale-from-single-node-to-multi-node-with-azure-cosmos-db-for-postgresql/includes/3-exercise-create-single-node-cluster.md

 Once the Azure Cosmos DB for PostgreSQL account is created, then you need to enable the resource to be accessible to other resources.
 You need to do this so that you can access the server via `psql` in Azure Cloud Shell.

 1. Once the account is created, select **Go to resource**.
-This will take you to the Azure Cosmos DB for PostgreSQL account.
+This takes you to the Azure Cosmos DB for PostgreSQL account.
 2. From the navigation, in the **Settings** section, select **Networking**.
 3. On the **Networking** blade, check the checkbox labeled **Allow public access from Azure services and resources within Azure to this cluster**.